 Your investor pitch deck is one of the most important assets you have for your business.
 While it should take time to put together a good deck, you don’t have to start from scratch.
-We’ve done extensive research on what VCs really want to see in a pitch deck (you can download our pre-seed fundraising research report here).
-Based on that research we’ve found 11 criteria that can have a material impact on whether your deck can get you a meeting and, hopefully, a term sheet.
+We’ve done extensive research on what VCs really want to see in a pitch deck (download our pre-seed fundraising research report here).
+Based on that research, we’ve found 11 criteria that can have a material impact on whether your deck can get you a meeting and, hopefully, a term sheet.

 Some rules of thumb to remember